Company NewsJanuary 18, 2020

 Running SQL Transactions at Scale and With Continuous Availability

 In my first NuoDB in Docker blog, I outlined how to deploy the NuoDB database in Docker containers.
 To follow up on that, let’s put NuoDB to the test.
-Mileage will vary based on the available compute and disk storage used, but even the Community Edition on a single host will demonstrate NuoDB’s OLTP performance capabilities.
-If you’d like a full demonstration or want to conduct your own PoC test in your environment using our Enterprise Edition, just contact us
+Mileage will vary based on the available compute and disk storage used, but even running NuoDB with a Limited Use license on a single host will demonstrate NuoDB’s OLTP performance capabilities.
+If you’d like a full demonstration or want to conduct your own PoC test in your environment using our Enterprise Edition, please contact NuoDB Customer Support at NuoDB.Support@3ds.com.

-For this demonstration using the NuoDB Community Edition (CE), follow the instructions in the Docker (part I) blog to start your NuoDB database in Docker on a single host with:
+For this demonstration using NuoDB running with a Limited Use license, follow the instructions in the Docker (part I) blog to start your NuoDB database in Docker on a single host with:

 • 1 Admin process